University of Liverpool: formaldehyde removal technology

 Winner of the Emerging Technologies Competition 2016

-Since winning, the group have worked closely with competition partner AkzoNobel.
-As a leading paint and coatings supplier, the company are looking for innovative solutions to tackle formaldehyde pollution.
-AkzoNobel have already ordered a substantial amount of the team’s material and are testing it as an additive in their decorative paints and wood coatings.
+After winning in 2016, the team received £20,000 of funding as well as a brief with competition partner AkzoNobel, which is looking for innovative solutions to tackle formaldehyde pollution.
+AkzoNobel have already ordered a substantial amount of the team’s material and are testing it as an additive in its decorative paints and wood coatings.

-In addition to this, Gareth Crapper - research manager at AkzoNobel - has been mentoring the team and provided key feedback to guide their R&D going forward.
-"Eliminating formaldehyde emissions is a current challenge in several of our market sectors and this technology was not on our radar until the Emerging Technology Competition," says Gareth.
-"We’re keen to evaluate it, and then help the team to develop routes to commercialisation."
+As part of the prize, the team were mentored by Gareth Crapper - research manager at AkzoNobel - who provided key feedback to guide their R&D going forward.
+He commented: "Eliminating formaldehyde emissions is a current challenge in several of our market sectors and this technology was not on our radar until the Emerging Technology Competition.”

-The competition has given us a route to commercialisation by matching us with an industrial collaborator in a sector that we want to work in.
+The competition has given us a route to commercialisation by matching us with an indurial collaborator in a sector that we want to work in.

 Mentoring and advice from AkzoNobel